rothgar/netdata-wiki/Why-netdata?.md

 ## Realtime

-When netdata runs on modern computers (even with celeron processors), most chart queries are replied in less than 1 millisecond!
-Yes, this is right 1 millisecond for calculating the chart, generating JSON text, compressing it and sending it to your web browser.
+When netdata runs on modern computers (even on CELERON processors), most chart queries are replied in less than 1 millisecond! **Not second, MILLISECOND!** Just 1 millisecond for calculating the chart, generating JSON text, compressing it and sending it to your web browser.
 Timings are logged in netdata's `access.log` for you to examine.

 ## No disk I/O